 In this day and age where many youth sports are over coached and under taught the National Academy of Athletics is working hard to offer training for coaches, players, parents and officials.

-No reasonable person can refute the fact that the fundamental skills of American players are slipping, and so is the American game.
+No reasonable person can refute the fact that the fundamental skills of American players are slipping, and therefore the American game.
 I believe a primary reason is an increased emphasis on coaching the game, and a decreased emphasis on teaching our kids how to play the game.

 "Teaching" consists of instruction and training of individuals in the fundamental skills of the game, and in teaching players how to play, instead of how to run plays.
 The measure of a teacher is not in winning, but in the fundamental soundness and skill level of the players taught.
 A player with excellent fundamentals and skills can play successfully in any system.

-Call if you are interested in learning more about coaches or parent retreats or training.
+If you're interested in learning more about coaches or parent retreats or training give us a call.